-PRWeek: How to engage Generation Playlist in public affairs Monday, 16 June, 2025 For those under 30, a world without playlists is unimaginable.
+PRWeek: How to engage Generation Playlist in public affairs 16th June 2025 For those under 30, a world without playlists is unimaginable.
 For those up to 40, it’s a quaint nostalgic memory.
-We listen to the music we want in the order we want whenever we want it.
-Free of stifling schedules, it’s the same for podcasts, books, articles, TV shows and movies.
-With the swipe of a device we can order food and household goods that arrive in a matter of hours.
-Limitless choice...
+We listen to the music we want in the order...
 Articles

 Influence Magazine: How PR can navigate a fragmented UK political landscape 30th May 2025 The erosion of the Labour-Conservative duopoly is already having a huge impact on those working in political advocacy, with public affairs professionals having...
 Articles